Nehahahah/SafeRoads-Intelligence-Platform/README.md

 ## 🎯 Project Overview

-A comprehensive Power BI dashboard analyzing road accidents for the Ministry of Transport, focusing on detailed insights and performance metrics for the years 2021 and 2022.
+A comprehensive Power BI dashboard analyzing road accidents for the Ministry of Transport, focusing on detailed insights and performance metrics.

 ## 🎥 Demo